Leo-Adventure/CS216-Algorithm-Design/README.md

 The question B is about the DP algorithm and improve the combination calculation using pascal triangle and powers array.

+## OJ11 Network Flow

+The question A and B both use the Dinic Algorithm to solve the network flow problem.
+And the construction of relation grapg of question B is hard to build.

+## OJ12 Random

+The question A is about using random algorithm to optimize the knapsack problem to make the time complexity to reach O(N).

+The question B is about using random algorithm to optimize the problem of finding the closest pair of a 3D point cloud, which can be optimized from O(NlogN) to O(N).

 ## Assignment1 Report on modern CPU caching

 Please write a simple report to introduce the caching mechanism used in modern CPUs.
 Try to answer the following, but not limit to, questions in your report.